auglxw/Multi-Class-Income-Classification/README.md

 3. Understanding relationship of each feature with Salary through Bi-Variate Analysis
 4. Exploring possible trends through Multi-Variate Analysis

-The combined summary of the our insights from Single-Variate, Bi-Variate and Multi-Variate Analysis can be found at the endof the notebook.
+The combined summary of the our insights from Single-Variate, Bi-Variate and Multi-Variate Analysis can be found at the end of the notebook.

 #
 ## Feature Engineering ##